 Knee Flexion Angle

-Young female athletes place a higher reliance on their ankle musculature apposed to hip musculature to absorb forces upon landing, requiring them to have their knees in a more straightened position during landing.
-Majority of athletes who sustain an ACL injury are reported having close to completely straightened knees at the point of injury.
+Young female athletes place a higher reliance on their ankle musculature apposed to hip musculature to absorb forces upon landing, requiring them to have their knees in a more straightened position during landing (11).
+Majority of athletes who sustain an ACL injury are reported having close to completely straightened knees at the point of injury (10).

-The imbalance in the activation of the quadriceps and hamstring muscles develops following puberty, prior to this there is no difference between males and females.
+The imbalance in the activation of the quadriceps and hamstring muscles develops following puberty, as prior to this there is no difference between males and females.
 During maturation knee straightening strength increases yet knee-bending strength is maintained or weakens.
 This change is what makes female netball athletes more prone to injury, such as ACL rupture.

 Hip Kinematics and Muscle Strength

-Excessive hip adduction (moving the thigh towards the body) and internal rotation of the upper leg at the hip contribute to valgus knee.
-Whilst the hip abductors (muscles that move the thigh away from the body) and external rotators work to prevent hip adduction and internal rotation from occurring and protecting against valgus knee.
+Excessive hip adduction (moving the thigh towards the body) and the internal rotation of the upper leg at the hip contribute to the increased knee valgus.
+Whilst weight bearing your hip abductors (muscles that move the thigh away from the body) and external rotators activate to prevent hip adduction and internal rotation.
+From occurring and again reducing knee valgus movement (16).

 - Hewett TE.
 Biomechanical Measures of Neuromuscular Control and Valgus Loading of the Knee Predict Anterior Cruciate Ligament Injury Risk in Female Athletes: A Prospective Study.
 American Journal of Sports Medicine 33: 492-501, 2005.